 North America

 Prices of crude oil dropped recently following the conversations over capping the Russian crude Oil price as well as a gloomy market sentiment.
 America and Europe have tried to penalize Russia since the war between Russia and Ukraine took place by levying sanctions and a ban on imports and exports.
 But the USA inventories lowered later, which led to Strategic Petroleum Reserve (SPR) hitting its lowest level since 1984.
-Yet, the functions of many refineries were affected by the Elliot ice storm that brushed all-over Canada and the United States close to Christmas.
+Yet, the Elliot ice storm that swept across Canada and the United States near Christmas disrupted the operations of many refineries.

 APAC